hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 about which combinations actually work together.
 I typically try to launch a job manually until I find a reasonable combination, and then translate that into the Pavilion configs.

-It's also possible that your local cluster users slurm node states that Pavilion doesn't recognize.
+It's also possible that your local cluster uses slurm node states that Pavilion doesn't recognize.
 Pavilion keeps three lists of state names for Slurm: 'avail_states', 'up_states', and 'reserved_states'.
 You can redefine these lists as needed under 'schedule.slurm.up_states', etc.
+The one you probably care most about is 'up_states' - The list of states that are allowed for a node to be considered 'up'.
+If any of the node's states aren't in this list Pavilion doesn't count it.
+Don't worry about non-alpha pre- or post- fixes on the states, like 'MAINT*'.
+Pavilion strips that stuff automatically.

-An occasional problem is with node selection with 'features'.
+Another occasional problem is with node selection with 'features'.
 Pavilion does not, by default, filter nodes according to node 'features', but often nodes with different features can't be allocated together or without specifically requesting the given features.
 Pavilion provides mechanisms to do this under Slurm - see the slurm specific 'features' options via ``pav show sched --config``.

 More Scheduler Features
 ~~~~~~~~~~~~~~~~~~~~~~~

-Pavilion's scheduler plugins provide quite a few more features than we need to get in here, such
+Pavilion's scheduler plugins provide quite a few more features than we need to get into here, such
 as allocation sharing (on by default), random node selection, testing across consistent system
 'chunks', etc. For more information on all of these see the scheduling documentation
 (:ref:`tests.scheduling`).